wangkanai/interview/README.md

 # Code interview

-Welcome to [wangkanai](https://github.com/wangkanai) code interview, the interview will be 1 hour with time extension approval (points deductable).
+Welcome to [wangkanai](https://github.com/wangkanai) code interview, the interview will be 1 hour with time extension approval (points deductible).
 Please read the instruction clearly and design your solution accordingly.
-Your will evaluate base on your coding priciples and solution folder structuring.
-I will watching our screen share throughout the entire code interview.
-If you counter an mind blocking issue, you may search the internet for help (this is part of problem solving).
+Your will evaluate base on your coding principles and solution folder structuring.
+I will watching your screen share throughout the entire code interview.
+If you counter a mind blocking issue, you may search the internet for help (this is part of problem solving).

 You will have to fork this [code interview](https://github.com/wangkanai/interview/fork) repo and clone it to your local development machine.
-Prepre your development environment and create your pull request to the original repo.
-You may commit as much you like, I have setup CI for you to evaluate you code with sonarqube.
+Prepare your development environment and create your pull request to the original repo.
+You may commit as much as you like, I have setup CI for you to evaluate you code with sonarqube.
 I have also included `.editorconfig` for code format consistency, so you can focus on the logic of your development.

 The [vertical slice architecture](Vertical Slice Architecture) with features as the folder structure.

 Don't be afraid in why the interview is so complicated.
-This will be your actual development environment when you have successfull join our team.
+This will be your actual development environment when you have successfully joined our team.

 I wish the best of luck :)